Abdelhakim-gh/SRI_Project/README.md

-# IMDB Top 250: A Xapian Search Demo
+# A Xapian Search Demo for movies

 ### Installation

-1. Download Xapian
-  - Get the latest stable tar ball from [its download page](http://xapian.org/download)
-  - Install its Python bindings
-    - `pip install xapian`
-2. Installing Xapian
-  - Follow the steps in its [install page](http://xapian.org/docs/install.html)
+- There are two pieces of Xapian you need to follow this guide: the library itself, and support for the language you’re going to be using.
+This guide was originally written with examples in Python, and we’ve made a start on full translations into Java, Perl, PHP and C++.
+- Use ubuntu for runtime environment
+- Execute `setup/install-xapian.sh` to download & setup the environment

 ### Index Xapian Database

-- `git clone git@github.com:jingle3276/imdb250.git`
+- clone the project
-- `cd imdb250`
+- `cd project`
+- check the `note.md` for more informations
 - Run `python index.py`

 ### Query the Search Engine

 - Moives contain a simple keyword: `python query.py --keyword 'love'`
 - Movies contain a phrase: `python query.py --keyword '"once again"'`
 - Title of movies contain the word 'king': `python query.py --title 'king'`